OpenDriveLab/OccNet/README.md

 ### Submission site

 Please submit your result on our [evaluation server](https://huggingface.co/spaces/AGC2024-S/occupancy-and-flow-2024).
-The submission rule can be referred to [here](#rules-for-occupancy-challenge)
+The submission rule can be referred to [here](#rules-for-occupancy-and-flow-challenge)

 ### Submission format

-We define a standardized 3D occupancy prediction result format that serves as an input to the evaluation code.
-Results are evaluated for each sample.
-The 3D occupancy prediction results for a the test evaluation set are stored in a folder.
-The participant needs to zip the results folder and submit it to the official evaluation server.

 The submission must be a single `dict` with the following structure: